oakley808/testingframework/README.md

 ### Atom

-Atom is an all purpose IDE with plugins to support any language.
+Atom is an all-purpose IDE with plugins to support any language.
 It's open source and if you install the right plugins can be very helpful.
 The downside is you have to install and configure everything to get it the way you want it.

 https://atom.io/